Géza von Bolváry: Biography

 After World War II Bolváry went to Rome and up to 1949 made a number of films as director for Cinopera.
 During this time Bolváry was also active as director of operettas at the Volksoper in Vienna.
-In 1950 he settled in Munich and four years was promoted chief of production of Starfilm.
+In 1950 he settled in Munich and four years later was promoted chief of production of Starfilm.
 Between 1920 and 1958, when he made his last films, he directed about 100 films and also wrote scripts from time to time.

 Personal life and death

 Aged 63, he died of heart disease on 10 August 1961 in Altenbeuern (now Neubeuern), near Rosenheim in Bavaria, Germany.
 He was married to the film actress Helene von Bolváry from 1921 until her death in 1943.